 Germany wins world open-water relay, Italy 2nd and US 3rd

-Germany wins world open-water relay, Italy 2nd and US 3rdMembers of the bronze medal-winning team from the United States stand on the podium after the 5km mixed relay open water swim at the World Swimming Championships in Yeosu, South Korea, Thursday, July 18, 2019.
-(AP Photo/Mark Schiefelbein)

-GWANGJU, South Korea (AP) -- Germany won the mixed 5-kilometer open water team relay at the world swimming championships in a close finish over Italy and the United States on Thursday.
+GWANGJU, Korea, Republic Of — Germany won the mixed 5-kilometre open water team relay at the world swimming championships in a close finish over Italy and the United States on Thursday.

 The German quartet of Lea Boy, Sarah Kohler, Soeren Meissner and Rob Muffels finished in a time of 53 minutes, 58.70 seconds.